These boozy ice pops are the perfect treat if you planned on sipping on G&T's in the sunshine all weekend.

-We have the perfect recipe if you planned on guzzling G&T’s in the sunshine all weekend – gin and tonic ice lollies!
+We have the perfect recipe if you planned on guzzling G&T’s in the sunshine all weekend – gin and tonic ice pops!

 Ice lollies or ice pops?
-Editor Lauren thinks everything is ice cream whether there’s cream involved or not, which I think we can all agree is disturbingly incorrect.
-Whatever way you say it, your key to the dreamiest of summer days awaits…
+Editor Lauren thinks everything is ice cream, whether there’s dairy involved or not, which I think we can all agree is disturbingly incorrect.
+Whatever way you say it, your key to the most delicious of summer days awaits…

 Gin & Tonic Ice Pops